Please raise with

 (sonatype.com) Polyfill.io supply chain attack hits 100,000+ websites - all you need to know

-When you use online banking, most banks give others access too.
+When you use online banking, most banks give others your access too.

 For centuries, bank staff have access, but we expect security.

-Provided perhaps by processes, monitoring and signed paper trails.
+Provided by processes, monitoring and signed paper trails.

-We expect, that if challenged, the bank can prove whether you asked for what staff did.
+When challenged, we expect banks can prove whether you asked for what staff did.

 But not online.